Tel: +44 (0)121 348 8160

 Entry: Charges apply to mill only.
-Grounds and visitor facilities are free to all visitors.
+Grounds and tearoom are free to visit.

 Under 16s FREE

 Annual multi site pass: £20 individual, £30 joint

 Free entry on the first Sunday of the month.

 Tuesday to Sunday 12pm-4pm.
 Closed Mondays (except Bank Holidays).

 Milling most Wednesdays and Sundays (in dry periods please phone to confirm).